amdonatusprince/axios/README.md

 # Axios

-Axios is a borderless enterprise payroll on Mezo testnet with x402 integrated machine payments.
+Axios is a borderless enterprise payroll on Mezo testnet with x402 integrated machine payments

 ## What it does